One Direction announce new album, release album art

 One Direction have also released a track from the album, “Infinity”, for anybody who pre-orders the album, to be released on Nov 13, or streams it through online retailers.

-The announcement came on Tuesday ahead of the band’s concert at Camden’s Roundhouse Theater in London, where they were performing as part of the Apple Music Festival.
+The announcement came on Tuesday ahead of the band’s concert at Camden’s Roundhouse Theatre in London, where they were performing as part of the Apple Music Festival.

 Dozens of excited fans lined up outside the venue hours before the show started to see band members Harry Styles, Niall Horan, Liam Payne and Louis Tomlinson in person.